Why Pay Taxes or be Honest

 Why do we not condemn the behavior of those that do these things?
 I think it is much easier to do the right thing when you get a huge paycheck but we seem to act as though the lawyers and executives that take these actions don’t have the ability to do the right thing.
 They are just doing what everyone else is doing.
 I don’t think acting illegally, immorally, unethically is excusable just because lots of other people are.
 It’s reminds me of little kids that don’t realise that just because their friend did something wrong doesn’t mean they get a pass to do so also.
 For little kids that seems to be a common phase but why do we accept such behavior in professionals?

-I know this behavior is always going to exist.
-What frustrates me is how bad the behavior is.
-It is not that people are pushing against what is acceptable (That is what will happen).
+I know this type of behavior is always going to exist to some extent.
+What frustrates me is how bad and common the behavior is.
+It is not that people are pushing against what is acceptable (that is what will happen).
 It is sad how bad the behavior is that is considered acceptable.

 You hit the nail on the head when you said your uncle (or school) taught you that “But then society agreed … that morality applied to whatever you did, whether you were at work, or not.”
 The results we are seeing today are coming from what, 20 years of ‘business ethics’ being taught.